observation-deck/odeck-data/README.md

 There are two primary ways to access the data in this repo.

-1. Download the json files located in `src/data/`
+1. Download the repo and use the json files located in `src/data/`
 2. Use the hosted version as a limited API..
     - https://api.odeck.space/ships - get all ship data
     - https://api.odeck.space/manufacturers - get all manufacturer data